Vinayaks439/gohtml/README.md

 # gohtml

+clone the repo and at the root dir of the repo just execute go build and run the main command like ./main and you can access localhost:9000 on your browser

 # A simple CURD operations with a html frontend.
 No databases of any kind is used, just a simple struct object for storing the data.